 Firstly, the spray bottles we carry contain a heavily-diluted mixture of citronella essential oil (used by many who have horses to keep away flies) in water.
 Our own sabs have sprayed themselves in the face with it in front of hunters to show them it is not harmful.
 It is a strong-smelling substance that we use to try and ‘foil’ the scent of a fox if we can get between the hunted animal and the hounds.

 Secondly, there is no need to spray hounds with the substance and the only time a hound has been sprayed by one of our sabs was when a fox had broken cover on to a road and the sab was spraying the hedge before hounds came through and one suddenly popped his head through a gap, catching the edge of the mist.
-He shook the liquid from his neck and carried on searching for the scent.
+He shook and carried on searching for the scent.